Tempfile and Tmpdir for Temporary Storage

 # File is deleted here, guaranteed

-The block form is safest because cleanup happens when the block exits — predictable timing, no reliance on garbage collection.
+The block form is safest because cleanup happens when the block exits, which gives you predictable timing and no reliance on garbage collection.

 Tempfile.new and Tempfile.open are older methods that return Tempfile objects.
 They rely on garbage collection finalizers for cleanup, which is unreliable: